nhsengland/it-standards/Standards_Catalogue.md

 Development of applications for mobile devices (those running mobile operating systems such as Apple iOS and Google Android).

 ## Other Applicable UK Government and NHS Standards

+All of the standards for NHS England and NHS Improvement are subject to both NHS and UK Government policies, strategies and standards, the key ones of which are listed here.

 * [NHS Digital Service Manual](https://service-manual.nhs.uk/) - "Use the service manual to build consistent, usable services that put people first.​ Learn from the research and experience of other NHS teams."
 * [Gov.uk Service Manual](https://www.gov.uk/service-manual) - "Helping teams to create and run great public services that meet the [Service Standard](https://www.gov.uk/service-manual/service-standard)".
 See also the [Government Design Principles](https://www.gov.uk/guidance/government-design-principles) and the [Gov.uk Design System](https://design-system.service.gov.uk/).